storj-thirdparty/uplink-python/docs/library.md

 # Binding Functions

->Note: All the functions, if unsuccessful, throw an exception that can be caught using try-except block.
+>Note: All the functions, if unsuccessful, throw an exception that can be caught using the try-except block.
 For implementation, refer to *hello_storj.py*.

 ## Uplink Functions